jrotzetter/metaphlanToPhyloseq/README.md

 ## Planned features

-- Add valid, package-specific maintainer e-mail address
-- Add unit tests
-- Potential CRAN submission after further maturation and expansion of the package (tree support, visualisations) in the future
+- Further maturation and expansion of the package (tree support, visualisations) in the future → *will likely be implemented in another package*

 ## Getting help